Salt in Chinese history

-Salt, salt production, and salt taxes played key roles in Chinese history, economic development, and relations between state and society.
+Salt in Chinese history including salt production and salt taxes played key roles in economic development, and relations between state and society in China.
 The lure of salt profits led to technological innovation and new ways to organize capital.
 Debate over government salt policies brought forth conflicting attitudes toward the nature of government, private wealth, the relation between the rich and the poor, while the administration of these salt policies was a practical test of a government's competence.